Villa Wedding in St. Thomas

 Make sure to have it covered and secure on the hangar and leave the rest up to the airline folks.
 They’ll take good care of your bridal gown.
 Promise.

 A 2nd often asked question is the availability of a steamer if the wedding dress gets wrinkles during your travel.
-There are few, steamers available on the island.
+There are few steamers available on the island.

 But the easy answer is to hang your dress in the bathroom while you take a shower.
 The steam/humidity in the bathroom will work out any wrinkles.
 Taadaa!